vertica/client-application-examples/ADO.NET/README.md

 - .NET Core 3.1+, or .NET Framework 4.6.1+
 - The Vertica ADO.NET DLL

-Note that for Linux support you will need .NET Core.
+:information_source: Note that you will need to use .NET Core, not .NET Framework, if using Linux or Mac.
 It is recommended to use .NET 6.0 since it is a long-term support version.

-Note that in the future the Vertica ADO.NET driver will be made available via NuGet.
-Until then, you get a copy from the Vertica Windows installer or contact Vertica directly.
+:information_source: Note that in the future the Vertica ADO.NET driver will be made available via NuGet.
+Until then, you get contact Vertica for a copy.

 ## Install .NET

-Follow the instructions for [Windows](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60) or [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux).
+Follow the instructions for [Windows](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60), [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux), or [macOS](https://learn.microsoft.com/en-us/dotnet/core/install/macos).

 For example, do the following to install .NET 6.0 on CentOS 7:
 ```sh